 Unlimited 1.5% cash back and a sign-up bonus

-Similar to the Capital One® QuicksilverOne® Cash Rewards Credit Card, the Chase Freedom Unlimited® lets you Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+The Chase Freedom Unlimited® offers a similar rate of cash back to the Capital One QuicksilverOne Cash Rewards Credit Card plus a little more on specific categories of purchases: It lets you Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
 But it goes beyond that, letting you Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 Plus, there’s a $0 annual fee.

 It also comes with a substantial bonus for those who have debt.
-You can get a 0% intro purchase or balance transfer offer for 15 months (after that, it’s a 14.99 - 23.74% Variable APR).
+You can get a 0% Intro APR for 15 months offer on purchases (then 14.99% - 23.74% Variable) (then 14.99 - 23.74% Variable APR).
 Notably, though, it does have a balance transfer fee — Either $5 or 5% of the amount of each transfer, whichever is greater.

 It’s important to be aware that Chase does not go into detail about its credit requirements for this card, so it’s difficult to tell whether you’re likely to qualify.